-The Fiery server includes a variety of network security features designed to control and manage access to the printer.
+The Fiery server includes a variety of security features designed to control and manage network access.
 Only authorized users and groups can access the Fiery server and print to the printer.
-The Fiery server can also be configured to limit or control external communications by using designated IP addresses as well as by disabling network ports and protocols.
+The Fiery server can also be configured to limit or control external communications by using designated IP addresses and by disabling network ports and protocols.
 Fiery servers should always be deployed in a protected network environment and accessibility should be properly configured and managed by a qualified and authorized network Administrator.